GioF71/tidal-connect/README.md

 #### Mandatory IPV6 support

 Tidal connect won't work if your system does not support ipv6.
-See [this](https://github.com/GioF71/tidal-connect/issues/21).
+See [this](https://github.com/GioF71/tidal-connect/issues/21) issue.
 Afaik, there is no solution or workaround available other then, somehow, enabling ipv6.

-## DietPi
+#### DietPi

 On DietPi (which I am running on my Asus Tinkerboard), you might need to enable avahi-daemon, if this is not enabled yet.
 You might find the following on the logs: